QSC Post Quantum Cryptographic Library 1.3.0.0 (C1)

 size_t datalen )

-Encodes binary data in PEM format.
+Encode binary data in PEM format.

 Parameters

-output[char*] Buffer to receive the PEM text.
+output[char*] Buffer that receives the PEM text.

-otplen[size_t] Length of the output buffer.
+otplen[size_t] Capacity of output in bytes.

-data[const uint8_t*] Pointer to the binary data to encode.
+data[const uint8_t*] Binary data to encode.

-datalen[size_t] Length of the binary data.
+datalen[size_t] Number of bytes in data.

 Returns